 Red roses, of course, became synonymous with love, but historically, roses have also represented secrecy (the term sub rosa, meaning “under the rose”), resilience, and even transformation.
 Their presence in gardens like Ottawa's Experimental Farm continues that long lineage, blending cultivated beauty with natural rhythm.

-Last fall, I spent time photographing roses at the Experimental Farm, studying how light moves across their surfaces, how petals curl, thin, and soften at the edges.
-This year, I'm planning a visit to the Montreal Botanical Garden to continue that research because roses are never quite the same twice.
+Last fall, I spent time photographing roses at the Experimental Farm, and this July I was back again camera in hand, studying how summer light transforms the same blooms I painted in autumn.
+The roses are different now: fuller, looser, more saturated.
+This year, I'm also hoping to visit the Montreal Botanical Garden to continue that research, because roses are never quite the same twice.

 Roses in Motion